compiler-dept/speck/README.md

     speck: speck.c
     	$(CC) -std=c11 -o $@ $< -ldl

-We're almost done, but it would be nice to be able to call your test with `make test`.
+We're almost done, but wouldn't it be nice to be able to call your test with `make test`?
 Therefore we need a last rule:

     test: speck $(SUITES)
     	@./speck